CSC207-NueralNova/group-project/README.md

 2. Log in
    1. Enter username and password into respective fields
    2. Click login button
-3. Open the AI assistant window
+3. Viewing expenses
-   1. Click the button named “AI Suggestions”
+   1. Click "View Data" button
-4. Select a predetermined question
+4. Visualize expenses
+   1. Select the desired month
-   1. Click a button with a specific question
+   2. Click "Visualize" button
-5. Receive feedback from the AI
-6. Regenerate feedback
-   1. Press regenerate button
+5. View the total amount of money spent for the month

 ### Ysajelle’s story